 4. The UE and satellite exchange downlink/uplink data through secure NAS messages.

 5. The satellite generates a security token based on the current context of the UE, which is protected by confidentiality and integrity using the security materials received in step 0.
+The token contains all the information required to reconstruct the UE context in another satellite, such as NAS keys, NAS COUNTs, etc.

-NOTE: The detailed information of the security token structure and protection mechanism will be specified during the normative phase.
+NOTE 1: The detailed information of the security token structure and protection mechanism will be specified during the normative phase.

-6. The satellite sends the security token to the UE and ends the connection with the UE.
+6. The satellite sends the security token to the UE through a NAS message and ends the connection with the UE.
 The satellite does not need to store the UE context after ending the connection with the UE.
 The UE stores the received security token.

-7. When the UE connects to another satellite, it sends an attach request to the satellite, which includes the security token.
+7. When the UE connects to another satellite, it sends an Initial NAS message to the satellite, which includes the security token.

-Editor’s Note: The message containing the security token is FFS.

 8. The satellite decrypts and verifies the security token using the security materials received in step 0.
 If the verification is successful, the satellite will attempt to exchange downlink/uplink data directly through secure NAS messages.

-Editor’s Note: How to address the token replay attack is FFS.
+NOTE 2: Attackers may eavesdrop on communication between UEs and satellites, record the tokens, and then resend them to other satellites.
+Because the tokens are encrypted, attackers are unable to successfully perform subsequent NAS communication with the satellites.
+However, DoS attacks caused by this cannot be avoided.

 9. The satellite performs the same operation as step 5

 10. The satellite and UE performs the same operations as step 6.